Karl Ludwig Pfeiffer: Banking career and later life

 After joining the family firm, Karl was sent to the Deutsche Bank in Berlin to train as a bank teller, and it was there that he made the acquaintance of Oskar Boettger and Wilhelm Kobelt, whose friendship and influence would allow him some time to spend studying mollusks.
 Indeed, it was during a trip to the Alps during this time that Karl decided to write and publish his first scientific paper, on Tandonia nigra.
 In 1894, he was to spend a year in Frankfurt as a volunteer banking teller, where he himself admitted he spent more time studying mollusks than on his banking studies, largely due to the influence of his friends Boettger and Kobelt.
 This short interlude was to end in another tragedy, when was struck by a serious illness in January of 1895, forcing him to cut his time in Frankfurt short and return to Kassel for treatment and recovery.
 By the end of that year, Karl was sent to study Classical economics in Berlin and Paris, and this, paired with his recent and lingering illness, quashed what little energy he had to pursue his scientific interests.
 Karl eventually completed an apprenticeship with the Disconto-Gesellschaft, after which he traveled and worked in various banks in America, London and Paris.
 By 1899, he was fully-accredited co-owner of Bankhaus L. Pfeiffer.
-He embrced his role in civil society, undertaking board memberships at various organizations and wading into the world of art.
+He embraced his role in civil society, undertaking board memberships at various organizations and wading into the world of art.
 Beginning in 1907, Karl was the founding chairman of the Art Association (Kunstverein) of Kassel, and under his leadership, the Avant-garde movement was first introduced to that city.
 His fellow board members included Johannes Boehlau, Otto Ehrenberg, and Franz Thorbecke.